 Make your device smarter and be a part of a larger ecosystem

-Fidesmo makes it possible to digitize and connect contactless cards and smart devices and fill them with new digital services.
-Our technology can be found on all the devices/wearables that can be digitized, such as cards, bracelets, watches or USB sticks.
+Fidesmo makes it possible to connect with contactless cards and smart devices and fill them with new digital services.
+Our technology can be found on all the devices/wearables that can be contactless, such as cards, bracelets, watches or USB sticks.

 Join our ecosystem and make your smart device even smarter.

 Contact Håkan Sahlén, VP Sales

 Q: Can you make our device/wearable able to handle payments?

 A: Yes.
 The secure chip we use (NXP SmartMX2 P60) is ready for payments.